 We consider here that topographic factors including water depth, the bed slope, and regional topographic configuration could affect landform development.
-Firstly, grounding line landforms of both types are widely distributed across a range of water depths and bed slopes (Fig. 2, 7).
-Collectively, they occupy a particular window of available depths in the western Ross Sea (Fig. 7A-C), typically within or on the flanks of well-defined glacial troughs (Fig. 2).
-Neither landform type occurs in limited areas of particularly shallow (<300 m) and deep (>1000 m) waters, indicating that water depth exerts a moderate control on grounding line landform construction, or rather grounding in general.
-The lack of landforms in shallow water depths found at bank tops could result from slower flowing or stagnant ice, as suggested by (Shipp et al. (., 1999) and; Halberstadt et al. (., 2016); that is not conducive to grounding line landform growth.
+First, grounding line landforms of both types are widely distributed across a range of water depths and bed slopes (Figs. 2, 7).
+Collectively, they occupy a window of available depths in the western Ross Sea (Fig. 7a-c), typically within or on the flanks of welldefined glacial troughs (Fig. 2).
+Neither landform type occurs in limited areas of particularly shallow (< 300 m) and deep (> 1000 m) waters, indicating that water depth exerts a moderate control on grounding line landform construction.
+The lack of landforms in shallow water depths found at bank tops could result from slower-flowing or stagnant ice (Shipp et al., 1999; Halberstadt et al., 2016) that is not conducive to grounding line landform growth.
 In the deepest water depths, ice may not have re-grounded during retreat or grounding line positions are not expressed as discernible landforms.

-Recessional moraines and grounding zone wedges occur in a similar range of water depths, suggesting water depth alone and consequent properties such as buoyancy - does not dictate the formation of anne particular landform type rather than the other (Fig. 7A-C).
-Furthermore, landform types display variable spatial associations with respect to water depth.
-Wewe find both landforms at similar water depths (Fig. 6A), recessional moraines shallower than grounding zone wedges (Fig. 6B), and grounding zone wedges shallower than recessional moraines (Fig. 6C).
-The absence of a consistent relationship between either morphotype and particular water depths again implies that water depth has little direct influence on the type of grounding line landform.
-We question, therefore, whether water depth has an influence on landform building processes.
+Recessional moraines and grounding zone wedges occur in a similar range of water depths, suggesting water depth alone - and consequent properties such as buoyancy - does not dictate the formation of one particular landform type rather than the other (Fig. 7a-c).
+Furthermore, we find both landforms at similar water depths (Fig. 6a), recessional moraines shallower than grounding zone wedges (Fig. 6b) and grounding zone wedges shallower than recessional moraines (Fig. 6c).
+There are very weak preferences of landform type for particular bed slopes or regional topographic configuration.
+Collectively, grounding line landforms span the full range of bed slopes that exist in the